-There is one fungus you surely know and love - mushrooms.
-But, to leave food aside, when we are talking about fungus on the skin, we mean annoying infections.
-A fungus is a primitive organism that can live in the air, soil, water, plants, and even in the human body.
-It probably doesn’t come as a surprise, because the fact that you are here means you have already noticed how some fungi can infect the body.
-It’s not a pleasant experience, although they are not life-threatening.
-Still, fungal infections are one of the hardest infections to get rid of.
-The little organism survives easily in many environments and can re-infect the body.
+There’s one fungus you surely know and love - mushrooms.
+But when we talk about fungus on the skin, we mean annoying infections.
+A fungus is a primitive organism that can live in the air, soil, water, plants, and even the human body.

-Fungal spores are everywhere - often in the air or in the soil, which means one can easily inhale them or land on them.
-This is the reason why they first appear in the lungs or more commonly on the person’s skin.
-Let’s break down the ones that appear on the skin.
+Fungal spores are everywhere - often in the air or soil - meaning you can easily inhale them or land on them.
+This is why they first appear in the lungs or, more commonly, on the skin.

-This is a common condition that affects normal skin pigmentation.
-The result may be small, discolored patches, lighter or darker than the surrounding skin.
-The trunk and shoulders are the areas most at risk, and the condition occurs most frequently in teens and young adults.
+Tinea versicolor is a common fungal skin infection that affects pigmentation.
+The result may be small, discolored patches that are lighter or darker than the surrounding skin.
+The trunk (the chest, abdomen, pelvis, and back) and shoulders are most at risk, and the condition occurs most frequently in teens and young adults.

 It can be caused by oily skin, humid, warm weather, sweaty clothes, hormones, or a weak immune system.

 Symptoms include patches of skin discoloration, usually on the back, chest, neck, and upper arms.
 You may also develop itching and a scaly rash.
 The condition is not painful or contagious like other conditions, but because it’s visible, it can lead to stress, self-consciousness, and other psychological problems.